 "I would wager that if men and women spent more time interacting in a low-pressure environment with the opposite sex, the desire to rely on pornography as a source of relief would decrease.
 Is it a scientific fact?
 I don't know.
 Perhaps I'm oversimplifying.
 But from my perspective, it seems as though we're getting more and more uncomfortable with each other while the percentage of pornography users in the church grows.
 This problem is an essay for another day, but essentially, porn is crippling men and women, stunting their relational abilities while placing incredible pressures on the opposite sex."

-Please note that I didn't call this section "Women and pornography", because I'm aware that most women who struggle with lust do not struggle with pornography; or at least for the same reasons that men do.
+Please note that I didn't call this section "Women and pornography", because I'm aware that most women who struggle with lust likely do not struggle with pornography; or at least for the same reasons that men do.
 So I include this section for two primary reasons: